 Best for: Independent travellers

-If you’re the kind of couple who runs a mile at the idea of a beach holiday, we think you’ll love road tripping in South Africa.
-This is the place for serious adventure – hiking, biking, elephant-spotting, no-two-days-the-same kind of honeymoon.
+If you’re the kind of couple who runs a mile at the idea of a beach holiday, we think you’ll love road tripping in Argentina.
+This is the place for serious adventure – hiking, riding, wine-tasting, no-two-days-the-same kind of honeymoon.

 Best for: Curious castaways